jamiely/reviews/books/darkness_at_noon.md

 I listened to the Recorded Books version of the audiobook.

-_Darkness at Noon_ is the story of the revolutionary Rubashov, arrested by his party for crimes of sedition.
+_Darkness at Noon_ is the story of Rubashov, an old-guard revolutionary arrested by his party for crimes of sedition.
 During his arrest, interrogation, and what follows, he revisits the past and learns new lessons about the fruits of his life's work and the rightness of it all.

 [For anyone else wondering what a pince-nez is, they are earpiece-less glasses.](http://en.wikipedia.org/wiki/Pince-nez) This had me baffled for a short while since I was listening to the audiobook.